GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

  * 0x1: Left
  * 0x2: Declined Join
  * 0x3: Joined
+ * 0x4: Retired

-If State is Joined, the Reason field is absent.
+If State is Joined or Retired, the Reason field is absent.

 If State is Left or Declined Join, the Reason field is set to one of: